 A. We have some great advice on Microsoft Teams and Blackboard Collaborate (with plenty of links to more specific help).

 Q. I am delivering Online Learning through TU Online – what help is available for me?.

-A. For colleagues working on the STC Online Learning project with the OL team in Academic Registry, we have the following help:
+A. For colleagues working on the BCIP Online Learning Project with the OL team in Student Learning & Academic Registry, we have the following help:

 Inclusivity and Accessibility